I am not disappointed.

 - Child-like faith as the path to spiritual development

 - A "Third Way" approach to controversial issues

 - Joyful engagement with culture.

-The subtitle of the book is ambitions and I certainly don't know whether Blue Ocean Faith will ultimately succeed in its proposed ambition; I honestly can not presume to know what form Christian spirituality is going to take over the next few centuries.
+The subtitle of the book is ambitious and I certainly don't know whether Blue Ocean Faith will ultimately succeed in its proposed ambition; I honestly can not presume to know what form Christian spirituality is going to take over the next few centuries.
 But after reading it, I am convinced that Blue Ocean faith has a chance.

 Blue Ocean Faith presents the reader with an approach to spirituality and life which is both profoundly meaningful, and winsome.
 Each chapter confronts you with a sense of joy and possibility.
 Beyond the distinctives above (which Schmelzer uses to organize the book) the major themes in this book are Schmelzer's deep commitment to Jesus Christ, and his abiding delight in the world he is in.
 In his own words about the origins of the "Blue Ocean conversation":

-We found ourselves having increasingly robust conversations with a lot of churchs in very non-churchgoing parts of the world.
+We found ourselves having increasingly robust conversations with a lot of churches in very non-churchgoing parts of the world.
 This was the consistent feedback we were getting: their best sales-pitch to everyone, non-churchgoers and churchgoers alike, was that the actual, living , communicative Jesus was awesome.
 "There was no shadow of turning in him" —it was all good news.

 |Schmelzer seems to think|

 In terms of the writing and style, Blue Ocean Faith is an eminently readable and easily digestible book (if you have made it this far into the review, you will have absolutely no problem with the book itself—Dave writes with an easy, conversational, style I can only dream of).
 The organization is clear, each chapter builds on the one before without becoming at all repetitive, and the logic of the concept builds neatly—each one of those distinctives harmonizes with the others.